 When it comes to remodeling, few finishes spark more passionate opinions than the quartz vs. granite countertops debate.
-While there are other choices you might consider, the most popular options by far right now are quartz and granite.
-If your preference isn’t clear or you’re questioning the performance of either material, then investigating their pros and cons would be a worthwhile pursuit.
+While there are other choices you might consider, quartz and granite are by far the most popular options right now.
+If your preference isn’t clear or you’re questioning either material’s performance, then investigating the pros and cons of each is a worthwhile pursuit.

 Cost of Countertops

 Right off the bat, let’s cover what matters most to our clients: the price.
 In general, you get what you pay for with either option.
 Different manufacturers provide a range of price points.
-That means you could pay a lot for high-end granite or quartz from one dealer or you could find more affordable options from another.
+That means you could pay a lot for high-end granite or quartz from one dealer, or you could find more affordable options from another.
 The bottom line?
-The size of your space and amount of countertops you need can steer your decision; material costs and savings tend to become evident in larger kitchens.
+The size of your space and the number of countertops you need can steer your decision — material costs and savings tend to become evident in larger kitchens.

-Kitchens are hubs of activity and countertops are ground zero.
+Kitchens are hubs of activity, and countertops are ground zero.
 Food prep can be a messy affair, so your countertops need to be up to the challenge!
 Granite is porous, while quartz is non-porous and designed to resist absorbing moisture and spills.
-Granite is also more brittle than quartz and is prone to breaking and cracking, which could mean covering costly repairs down the line.
+Granite is also more brittle than quartz and is prone to breaking and cracking, which could cover costly repairs down the line.
 You really can’t beat the durability of quartz!

 When selecting countertop styles, upkeep and cleaning requirements need to be considered.
-Manufacturers and dealers supply instructions for maintaining their products but quartz and granite definitely require different levels of care.
+Manufacturers and dealers supply instructions for maintaining their products, but quartz and granite definitely require different care levels.
 If you’re looking for easier cleanup and want to avoid annual sealing, periodic disinfecting, and buying specific cleaners, then quartz is probably more your speed.